CR6Community/CR-6-touchscreen/README.md

   You do not need those files, unless you intend to try to fork and modify this version of the UI.

 ## Installing This Firmware to your Touchscreen
-1. Download the applicable DWIN_SET .zip file from the latest Release's Assets list
+1. Download the DWIN_SET .zip file from the latest Release's Assets list
 2. Extract all contents from that .zip file into a new blank directory
 3. Find and read ALL of the README files BEFORE attempting to flash your display (You'll be glad you did!)
 4. Figure-out which DGUS 2 is presently running on your display (as explained above)